Youth

 Chelsea Fire Station Tour FREE

-Tues 6-7pm May 2
+SPRING Tues 6-7pm May 2

 Ages 6-12 w/adult Chelsea firefighters welcome the public to visit the Central Fire Station.
 Receive a guided tour of the facility, learn about their special equipment, and review general fire safety.
 Discover the many services firefighters offer to the City!
 Pre-registration required.